-The second priority source is runoff from agricultural land.
 In the last decade, agricultural land cover has decreased slightly in the Schuylkill River watershed.
-The Schuylkill River watershed is 28% agricultural land cover based on the 2011 National Land Cover Database (NLCD).
-There has been an increase in the livestock population of cows and horses, and a decrease livestock population of hogs and sheep.
-With an estimated 12% increase in cows, a significant source of Cryptosporidium, in the Schuylkill River watershed, PWD will continue to prioritize projects that manage stormwater on farms with primarily cows.
+The Schuylkill River watershed is 27% agricultural land cover based on the 2019 National Land Cover Database (NLCD).
+There has been an increase in the livestock population of cows, horses, and sheep and a decrease livestock population of hogs.
+With an estimated 10% increase in cows, a significant source of Cryptosporidium, in the Schuylkill River watershed, PWD will continue to prioritize projects that manage stormwater on dairy and cattle farms.
 Significant funds from the Natural Resource Conservation (NRCS) Resource Conservation Partnership Program (RCPP) and the William Penn's Delaware River Watershed Initiative (DRWI) are committed to areas in the Schuylkill and Delaware River watersheds over the next years.
 With this funding, increased implementation of agricultural BMPs addressing sediment, nutrient and stormwater management on farms is anticipated.